peterjc/thapbi-pict/examples/fungal_mock/README.rst

 This example is based on the two amplicon sequencing libraries from this paper:

-    Bakker (2018) A fungal mock community control for amplicon sequencing experiments https://doi.org/10.1111/1755-0998.12760
+    Bakker (2018) A fungal mock community control for amplicon sequencing experiments.
+    https://doi.org/10.1111/1755-0998.12760
     https://www.ebi.ac.uk/ena/data/view/PRJNA377530